 In addition to lessons, students have registration and a 25 minute form time each morning.
 Afternoon registration takes place at the start of lesson 5.
-Year 7 will attend a KS3 or House Assembly every Friday.
-The House Assemblies are led by the House Captains and Heads of House.
+Every week Year 7 will attend an assembly.
+House Assemblies are led by the House Captains and Heads of House.
 When not in assembly, students are with their form tutors.